tmetsch/suricate/README.md

-# Analytics as a Service
+# Analytics Service

-Suricate is a very simple Python based Analytics as a Service originally designed to analyze data streams coming from [DTrace](http://www.dtrace.org) to learn application/service behaviour in a data center/cloud.
+Suricate is a very simple Python based Analytics Service originally designed to analyze data streams coming from [DTrace](http://www.dtrace.org) to learn application/service behaviour in a data center/cloud.
 Based on that models could be created and finally actions taken (optimization,